mulle-sde/mulle-test/README.md

 ### stdin stdout stderr

 These file are binaries.
-Changes in whitespace will be detected-
+Changes in whitespace will be detected.

 ### ccdiag